9-0 Supreme Court Victory for Religious Liberty Supremes: Government can’t arbitrarily restrict peaceful religious practices

 “The Court repeated a fundamental American principle today: government doesn’t get to ride roughshod over religious practices,” said Rassbach.
 “Where government can accommodate religion, it ought to.
 What’s more, the Court’s unanimous decision today, and the broad-based support among such diverse groups in this case, shows that religious liberty remains one of the central ideals of America that unifies us as a nation.”

-A broad range of groups supported the Becket Fund’s client, including the United States Government, the American Civil Liberties Union (ACLU), the U.S. Conference of Catholic Bishops, the Orthodox Union, Sikhs, Hindus and many other religious and civil rights groups.
+A broad range of groups supported Becket’s client, including the United States Government, the American Civil Liberties Union (ACLU), the U.S. Conference of Catholic Bishops, the Orthodox Union, Sikhs, Hindus and many other religious and civil rights groups.

 On June 28, 2011, Mr. Muhammad, representing himself, filed a lawsuit seeking the ability to wear a half-inch beard in accordance with his faith.
 After losing in federal trial court and in the Eighth Circuit Court of Appeals, he then submitted a handwritten petition for an injunction to the Supreme Court, which agreed to hear his appeal in full.
-Mr. Muhammad is represented in this case by Professor Douglas Laycock of the University of Virginia School of Law and The Becket Fund for Religious Liberty.
+Mr. Muhammad is represented in this case by Professor Douglas Laycock of the University of Virginia School of Law and Becket.

-The following can be attributed to Eric Rassbach, Deputy General Counsel for the Becket Fund for Religious Liberty, and co-counsel in this case:
+The following can be attributed to Eric Rassbach, Deputy General Counsel for Becket, and co-counsel in this case:

 This is a huge win for religious freedom and for all Americans.
 More than 43 prison systems across the country allow prisoners to grow a half-inch beard, and at least 41 prison systems would allow an even longer beard.
 What the Supreme Court said today was that government officials cannot impose arbitrary restrictions on religious liberty just because they think government knows best.